Seeed-Studio/wiki-documents/docs/Beagle_Bone/BeagleBone-Green-Gateway.md

 |Linux|[mkudevrule.sh](https://beagleboard.org/static/Drivers/Linux/FTDI/mkudevrule.sh)|Driver installation isn't required, but you might find a few udev rules helpful.|

 :::note
-    For Windows system, please note that:
+    For window system, please note that:

 * Windows Driver Certification warning may pop up two or three times.
 Click "Ignore", "Install" or "Run"
 * To check if you're running 32 or 64-bit Windows see [this](https://support.microsoft.com/kb/827218).